 A sudden stop of pain in the ear may indicate a perforated eardrum, so, if you happen to experience this abrupt change of earache instead of a gradual diminishing of pain, you should also visit your doctor as soon as possible.

-More information about otitis and its natural treatment.
+More information about otitis.